Can You Put Mouthwash in a Waterpik Water Flosser?

 • Shower/Faucet: This style of water flosser is attached directly to your sink and shower and does not require any electricity.
 While it offers much less feature and control over the water pressure, it does not require a water reservoir.

-Today, Waterpik remains the most popular brand of water flosser.
+Today, there are numeral brands of water flosser ranging from Colgate, Oral-B, Philips, to Phillips.
+However, Waterpik remains the most popular brand of water flosser.

-2. Add your preferred mouthwash to the reservoir.
-Ensure that you do not exceed the ratio of one unit of mouthwash per unit of water)
+3. Add your mouthwash to the reservoir.
+The preferred mixture is 1 part mouthwash to three parts water, but you may adjust this according to your preference.
+Ensure that you do not exceed the ratio of one unit of mouthwash per unit of water

-There are many who believes that mouthwash should not be put in a water flosser as the mixture could cause damage to the device.
-This is partially true, as a high concentration of mouthwash could ruin the plastic parts of the device.
+There are many who believes that mouthwash should not be put in a water flosser as the mixture could potentially damage the water flosser.
+This is partially true, as a high concentration of mouthwash can ruin the plastic parts of the device.
 There are several other things you need to take note of when adding a non-water solution to your water flosser:

 • Avoid exceeding the 1:1 ratio of mouthwash to water.